deeshika0303-rgb/tv-remote-app/README.md

 This application is designed to simulate a TV remote using a smartphone.
 It provides essential remote functionalities with a simple and responsive user interface.

-This project demonstrates the implementation of mobile-based remote control systems using Flutter.
+This project highlights practical understanding of mobile UI design and remote control system simulation.

 ---